KCErb/hello-ruboto/tutorials/training/basics/styling/using-colors.md

+---
+layout: page
-# Using Colors
+title: Using Colors
+category: styling
+order: 3
+permalink: /basics/styling/using-colors/
+---

-Over in the Action Bar lesson, I briefly [demoed](https://github.com/KCErb/hello-ruboto/blob/master/training/basics/actionbar/other-features.md#styling-the-action-bar) how to set the background color of the action bar.
+Over in the Action Bar lesson, I briefly [demoed]({{ site.baseurl }}/basics/actionbar/other-features/#styling-the-action-bar) how to set the background color of the action bar.
 In this lesson we'll take a closer look at what happened there and experiment a little more with Drawables.

 To demo the use of colors, we'll give the second activity of the Action Bar app a background color and a text color.
 Here's a reminder of what that app looks like: